apache/freemarker/README.md

   </dependency>
 ```

-Otherwise simply copy freemarker.jar to a location where your Java
+Otherwise simply copy freemarker-core-<version>.jar to a location where your
-application's ClassLoader will find it.
+Java application's ClassLoader will find it.
 For example, if you are using
-FreeMarker in a web application, you probably want to put
+FreeMarker in a web application, you probably want to put the jar into the
-freemarker.jar into the WEB-INF/lib directory of your web application.
+WEB-INF/lib directory of your web application.

 FreeMarker 3 has only one required dependency, `org.slf4j:slf4j-api`.
 (Of
 course, it will be automatically downloaded by Maven, Gradle, and the like,
 and is already there in almost all projects anyway.
 If it wasn't there, note
 that adding slf4j-api is not enough, as it needs an implementation, which is
-not downloaded automatically by Maven, etc. The most popular is
+not downloaded automatically by Maven, Gradle, etc. The most popular is
 `ch.qos.logback:logback-classic`.
 FreeMarker has several optional dependencies,
 but usually you don't have to deal with them, because if you are using an
 optional feature that's certainly because your application already uses the
 related library.

 The minimum required Java version is currently Java SE 7.
 (The presence
 of a later version may be detected on runtime and utilized by